ultraleap/ultraleap-labs-haptictextures/README.md

 The following describes how to set up a new scene in a similar fashion to our demo scenes, in order to interact with Haptic Textures.

 1. Add the Leap Hand Controller prefab to the scene (Assets/LeapMotion/Prefabs/Misc/LeapHandController) and set it up per your preference.
-2. Add the HandData script to the Leap Hand Controller game object.
+2. Add the HandData script to the Leap Hand Controller game object and set the 'Leap Provider' as the LeapHandController prefab.
+Set up the 'Hand Model Manager' script so that the model pool contains 2 elements, where the first element has references to the 'LoPoly Rigged Hand' and the second element references the 'RigidRoundHand' model.
+Ensure the 'IsEnabled' box is checked.
 3. Add the [Haptics] prefab to the scene (Assets/Prefabs/[Haptics])
-4. On [Haptics], set the amount of hands you require in the scene, 2 for Left and Right.
-Set the Chirality of each of these accordingly.Then assign the "ScanPosition" (we currently use bone2 of the middle finger on the left hand and right hand).
+4. Within [Haptics], in the 'Haptic Renderer' script, set the amount of hands you require in the scene.
+Assign the "ScanPosition" (we currently use bone2 of the middle finger on the left hand and right hand), and assign a location on the hand where you want the haptics to be played.
-5. Setup the HapticRunner Hand Positions in the in the same manner.
-     - **TIP:** *Scan position in Haptic Renderer is the position on the hand where we raycast from onto the texture, in order to find the displacement.
+	**TIP:** *Scan position in Haptic Renderer is the position on the hand where we raycast from onto the texture, in order to find the displacement.
 Hand Positions in Haptic Runner are where we then project the haptic feedback.
 Feel free to change and experiment with these values!*
 6. Add the model you want to apply textures into the scene.
 7. The model needs the following:
-     - A mesh collider (non-convex).
+     - A mesh renderer with a basic material and standard shader (with image as albedo, height map + normal map etc).
      - A Texture Attributes script.

 #### Texture Importing